department-of-veterans-affairs/va.gov-cms/READMES/cms-export.md

 ## Caveats

-1. This architecture only works with a single instance, and not in a multiple instance High Availability setup (HA) which we had not upgraded to yet anyways but have plans to do so in https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1716.
+1. This architecture only works with a single instance right now, and not in a multiple instance High Availability setup (HA) which we had not upgraded to yet anyways but have plans to do so in https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1716.
-1. Content model changes require a new full export on deploy, manual process in progress with https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1850 until the process is automated with https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1851.
+1. Content model changes require a new, full export on deploy otherwise only newly published content would get the content model updates.
+Until the automation export on content model change story is complete in https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1851.
+Ideally the new export steps below would be just after the `drush config:import` Ansible task in the deploy but we cannot pause a deploy so it needs to be after the deploy.
+Here are the manual steps for a fresh export that captures the content model changes:
+    1. Login to server then `cd /var/www/cms`
+    1. Temporarily stop new content from being published or else it won't make the export: `sudo -u apache bash -c "source /etc/sysconfig/httpd; /usr/local/bin/drush site_alert:create 'deploy-alert' 'Site maintenance in progress, CMS will be available in 10 minutes' --severity=low --duration='20'"`
+    1. Temporarily install Drush 10: `source /etc/sysconfig/httpd; PATH=$PATH:/usr/local/bin composer require drush/drush:~10`
+    1. Confirm Drush version: `bin/drush --version` = "Drush Commandline Tool 10.3.0"
+    1. Restart Apache to pick up new opcache changes: `sudo service httpd restart`
+    1. Run the export (this takes too long right now, ~10m, because Tome Sync exports asset files too, which we don't want for our use case): `bin/drush tome:export --process-count=7 --entity-count=500`, then "yes"
+    1. Downgrade back to Drush 8: `source /etc/sysconfig/httpd; PATH=$PATH:/usr/local/bin composer require drush/drush:~8`
+    1. Re-enable new content to be published: `sudo -u apache bash -c "source /etc/sysconfig/httpd; /usr/local/bin/drush site_alert:delete 'deploy-alert'"`
+    1. TODO: Figure out how to keep the existing export working while the export is in progress, so that there is zero downtime for the request.

 ## Roadmap

 1. [WIP] https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1716 - Explore a solution to allow the CMS Export to work in a High Availability setup (HA) which we will need in the months to come so that we can scale the CMS load over multiple instances and availability zones to increase redundancy.
 This solution requires a high performance networked filesystem of which EFS is _not_ high performance.
 1. [WIP] https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1713 - Decrease deployment window to less than 5 minutes.
 1. [WIP] https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1849 - Automate the export based on content model changes by looking for changes to the [/tests/behat/drupal-spec-tool](https://github.com/department-of-veterans-affairs/va.gov-cms/tree/master/tests/behat/drupal-spec-tool) folder.
 1. The GraphQL system is still being used for a part of the build process, specifically the sidebar menus.
 The time for that request is minimal, 1-2 seconds.
 Moving that into the export system should be considered for maintainability and to reduce complexity.
 The effort required to implement was not worth the 2 seconds in savings at this time.